cositools/cosi-setup/README.md

     sudo xcodebuild -license accept
 ```
 If this occurs, the cached license can be cleared by deleting the XCode plist file located at /Library/Preferences/com.apple.dt.Xcode.plist.
 Once the file has been removed, accept the license again to resolve the mismatch.

-#### With Intel chip

-Intel Mac's should work using the default one line setup.

 ### Windows